Government and Policy

 Many businesses fail because our current views on leadership and how to run businesses are upside down, McChrystal has said.

-“One of the mythologies we’ve gotten about leadership is that we expect leaders to be something they cannot possibly be,” McChrystal said at prior event.
+“One of the mythologies we’ve gotten about leadership is that we expect leaders to be something they cannot possibly be,” McChrystal said at a prior event.
 “And then we are frustrated when they don’t live up to that.”

 McChrystal Group estimates that some 70 percent of organizational transformations are unsuccessful.
 But widespread advancements can come via complete remodeling of our work structures and how we communicate within our companies.
 That can lead to more optimized strategies that lead to better and faster decision-making.